patprem/FaceMorphingTool/README.md

 Both notebooks will just need to be downloaded and imported into Google Colab on your local machine for uploading your desired source and target images.

 Few software will have to be installed into Colab, for the notebook to work.
+**NOTE: The following commands are already pre-typed in the above Colab notebooks.**
 * StyleGAN2
   ```sh
   git clone https://github.com/NVlabs/stylegan2-ada-pytorch.git